 The whole thing reminded Yoda of crechelings who asked him for permission to eat a sweet while already unwrapping the treat.

-The clone army should have caused outrage and censure, perhaps even prevented the transparent attempt to prevent peaceful secession.
+The clone army should have caused outrage and censure, perhaps even prevented the transparent attempt to block peaceful secession.
 Instead, the Seperatist army was discovered and Yoda was sent with a heavy heart to Kamino.
 As one of the eldest, highest ranking Jedi, Yoda was the obvious choice.
 So he went to claim the Grand Army of the Republic, an army that had been illegal days before.
 An army made up of cloned beings that were still illegal by the Republic’s laws.
 All while slavery was also still illegal on paper.

 … To wish and daydream for a different sequence of events was foolish.
 Obi-Wan had done his duty, and so had the Council.
 It wasn’t as if they could hide the information gleaned, not with entire armies loitering around, not with Separatists so eager for blood judging by the execution they were being dispatched to prevent.
 But Yoda felt that at his age he had the right to some foolish dalliances from time to time.
 Hopefully they would be able to intimidate the CIS down successfully.